winhamwr/ci-infrastructure/README.md

     $ fix node:ec2_public_dns deploy_chef
     $ fix node:ec2_public_dns

+**Protip:** If you get `Fatal error: Cookbook "jenkins" has no metadata.json` then you probably forgot to use the `--recursive` flag when cloning the repo, silly instruction skipper.
+You don't have the git submodules!
+Dispare not, as you can rectify this unfortunate situation with:

+	$ git submodule init
+	$ git submodule update

 ### 8. Configure Jenkins

 You're all set!
 Now go to the URL you've been using through your browser and